prasaar/aiwhispr/README.md

 Section to configure the source from which AIWhispr will read the files which have to be indexed.
 ```
-sitename=<sets a unique name for this configuration, content indexing>
+sitename=<sets a unique name for this configuration, content indexing(CONFIGURED)>
 srctype= <Can be filepath / s3 / azureblob. is for an Azure Blob container.(CONFIGURED)>
-srcpath = <path from which AIWhisper will start reading and indexing the content(EDIT)>
+srcpath = <path from which AIWhisper will start reading and indexing the content(CONFIGURED)>
 displaypath = <top level path that AIWhispr will use when returning the search results.
-Example : you can save all your files under /var/www/html , when the search results are displayed, the top level path is replaced with http://hostname (EDIT)>
+Example : you can save all your files under /var/www/html , when the search results are displayed, the top level path is replaced with http://hostname (CONFIGURED FOR localhost)>
 contentSiteModule = <python module that handles indexing for files/content in the specified srctype.There are test configuration examples in the same folder for s3 , azureblob.
 You can extend the base class and write your custom handlers under $AIWHISPR_HOME/python/content-site(CONFIGURED)>
 ```